emmercm/igir/docs/usage/basic.md

 !!! note

     Note that we're using `ROMs-Sorted/` as both an input directory _and_ as the output directory.
-This is required to ensure the [`clean` command](../output/cleaning.md) doesn't delete "good" files already in the output directory!
+See the [`igir clean` command](../output/cleaning.md) page for more information about why you should do this.

     You can always use the [`--clean-dry-run` option](../output/cleaning.md#dry-run) to see what files would be deleted without actually deleting them.